-- Construction Management (Agency or at-Risk)
+- Construction Management (Agency or at-Risk / as-Constructor)

 Carl A. Nelson & Company has significant experience in all the various delivery methods, and is able to help clients determine which method is best for their project, then provide pre-construction and/or construction services to achieve the project's goals.

 Selection of the project delivery method can be driven by company practices and policies and for public owners, laws and regulations regardless of the effectiveness of the delivery method.
 In some organizations, the practices and policies that drive decision-making are designed for purchasing commodities for manufacturing operations and might not always be appropriate for acquiring project-related services and products.

 Depending on your Ownership type — public or private — your ability to access some delivery methods may be limited by legal restrictions that vary from state to state.
 Private owners typically have a broader choice of delivery methods.
 State law dictates means of construction procurement for public owners, and can vary by jurisdiction.
 In Iowa, for instance, the Legislature added Construction Management at-Risk for public owners in 2022, but took away access to Design-Build by state universities.